Eugenics on 🍃 Nature

-The multi-trillion dollar synthetic biology revolution reduces plants and animals to meaningless bundles of matter that can be done better by a company.
+The multi-trillion dollar synthetic biology industry reduces animals and plants to meaningless bundles of matter that can be done better

-A journalistic special about synthetic biology in The Economist described the practice as following:
+A journalistic special about synthetic biology in The Economist described it as an unguided practice:

 Reprogramming nature (synthetic biology) is extremely convoluted, having evolved with no intention or guidance.
 But if you could synthesize nature, life could be transformed into something more amenable to an engineering approach, with well defined standard parts.